cdprf/checkip/README.md

 or download a [release](https://github.com/jreisinger/checkip/releases) binary (from under "Assets") for your system and architecture.

-## Configuration
+## Configuration and cache

-For some checks to start working you need to register and get an API (LICENSE) key.
-See the service web site for how to do that.
-An absent key is not reported as an error, the check is simply not executed and `missingCredentials` JSON field is set.
+For some checks to start working you need to register on the related web site (like https://www.abuseipdb.com/) and get an API (or LICENSE) key.
+An absent key is not reported as an error, the check is simply not executed and `missingCredentials` JSON field is set to the name of the API key (like `ABUSEIPDB_API_KEY`).

 Store the keys in `$HOME/.checkip.yaml` file: